Understanding Technical Debt: Strategies for Effective Management

-If you have worked in technology transformation for any length of time, you have probably heard the term technical debt.
-Programmer Ward Cunningham, one of the co-authors of the Agile Manifesto and creator of the Wiki, coined the term in a 1992 article.
-He articulated that while the enterprise may save money in the short term by shipping early versions of code or software, the long-run “interest” from the tech debt, as with monetary debt, will accumulate, making the initial problem increasingly costly to fix with time.
+If you have worked in technology transformation, you have probably heard the term technical debt.
+Programmer Ward Cunningham, a co-author of the Agile Manifesto and creator of the Wiki, coined the term in a 1992 article.
+He wrote that while the enterprise may save money in the short run by shipping early versions of code or software, the long-term “interest” from the tech debt inevitably accumulates, making the initial problem more costly to fix over time.

-However, as the term has grown in popularity it has morphed to encompass a host of issues currently facing technology transformation efforts.
-Technical debt (also known as code debt) has grown from simply the implied cost of additional rework caused by releasing a limited solution, to a catch-all term in the tech transformation space.
+However, as the term has grown in popularity, it has morphed to encompass a host of issues that are currently facing technology transformation efforts.
+Technical debt (also known as code debt) has grown from simply the implied cost of additional work caused by releasing a time-limited solution, to a catch-all term in the tech transformation space.
 It is used to describe everything from bug fixes to outdated legacy code and even to imply that a company’s technical infrastructure is behind or needs major revamping.

 Technical debt is something both business and technical managers must handle.
-When a business plans to move into a new space, technical debt will need to be taken on to move fast.
-Products must continuously evolve to meet shifting demands.
+The desire to ship products quickly, pivot to new business models, and launch new features often leads to shortcuts in development.
 The decision to take on tech debt is a recognition of the trade-off between agility and perfection.
 Even well-designed software can accrue tech debt when the needs of the organization change.

 # What Technical Debt Is Not

-• A wrong feature or deferred functionality (That is a design issue)
+A wrong feature or deferred functionality.
+This is a design issue, not technical debt.

 The last two points are especially important.
 Bad documentation or non-annotated code are often mischaracterized as tech debt when they are issues related to management and process.
 A key element of technical debt decisions should be rational choices based on project constraints.